Karthikeshwar1/Karthikeshwar1.github.io/blog/2023/When Generalization doesn't work.md

   <img src="https://i0.wp.com/stratechery.com/wp-content/uploads/2023/11/attentuatinginnovation-2.png?w=240&ssl=1" />
 </h6>

-Microsoft thought that the smarphone should look like a computer OS.
-Apple took an entirely different approach to the smartphone, and it was specialized for its form factor.
+Microsoft assumed that the smartphone should resemble a computer OS.
-This is one of the reasons Microsoft failed at the smartphone industry.
+Apple, on the other hand, adopted a completely different strategy for the smartphone, and tailored it to its form factor.
+This is one of the main reasons why Microsoft failed to capture the smartphone market.

 <br>